raj-codal/cheatsheets/spring-boot.md

 @PostConstruct for calling a method/function as a once after the application is started

 @Component, @Value, @Order

+@component :
+	make a bean from a class (a factory model)

+@Autowire :
+	It tries to search the specified bean type and create an object of that bean and passes to the given reference

+@Primary :
+	If an interface (@component) is implemented by more than one class and we want to make sure that this class is used by spring instead of other, we use @Primary annotation and make it Primary.

+@PathVariable :
+	Used to extract the values in given in the URL
+	EG.
+		@GetMapping(path="/path/{name}")
+		public TestBean point2(@PathVariable String name){
+			return new TestBean(name);
+		}

+--- tools ---
+Actuator :
+	for monitoring the spring apis (Complete website from the browser).

 --- Spring Boot Secrity ---